 ‘Al-Koni’s novels are aesthetic renderings of the passions of the desert and of the rich legends and cosmology of his people.
 An encyclopaedic writer who has digested mythologies of the ancient world and literature of the modern world, al-Koni has both a poetic bent and a mystical inclination.’

-Ibrahim al-Koni was born in Libya in 1948.
+IBRAHIM AL-KONI was born in Libya in 1948.
 A Tuareg who writes in Arabic, he spent his childhood in the desert and learned to read and write Arabic when he was twelve.
 He studied comparative literature at the Gorky Institute in Moscow and then worked as a journalist in Moscow and Warsaw.
-He was a finalist for the 2015 Man Booker International Prize.

 ELLIOTT COLLA is an American scholar of the Middle East, specialising in Arabic literature and culture.
 He has translated much contemporary Arabic literature, including: Ibrahim Aslan’s novel, The Heron, Idris Ali’s Poor, and Rabai al-Madhoun’s The Lady from Tel Aviv.
 He is also a co-editor of the e-zine, Jadaliyya.